Contributed By Cabinet Bouchara

 This list is comprehensive and based on statutory law.
-In all cases, exceptions have to respect the so-called “three step test”, and they must not be detrimental to the normal use of the work and must not cause an unjustified prejudice to the legitimate interests of the author.
+In all cases, exceptions have to respect the so-called “three-step test”, and they must not be detrimental to the normal use of the work and must not cause unjustified prejudice to the legitimate interests of the author.

 Exceptions set by Article L122-5 of the Intellectual Property Code are multiple and may provide for solely the representation right (ie, private representation in a family circle) or the reproduction right (ie, private copying exception), or for both (ie, parody).

 In fact, on the condition that the work has been disclosed, the author cannot prohibit:

 France establishes an exception to copyright in the case of private copying, which applies to copies made from a legal source and only when the copy is reserved for the private use of the copier and not for collective use.